ProjectLighthouseCAU/PythonAnimations/README.md

   - Tells the animation controller how fast the animation is to be run.
 If not provided, a default value is used.
 - "NAME": str
   - Tells the animation controller how the animation is named.
 Needed for useful console output/logging.
-- "LENGTH": int | float
+- "DURATION": int | float
   - Unit: Seconds
   - Provides the animation controller with the exact length of the animation.
 Useful for scrolling texts that have a certain, set length.
 If not set, a default value from the animation controller will be used.